I am fortunate to meet thousands of entrepreneurs and small business owners every year.

-Recognition starts with your business name.
-The name will appear on your business cards, letterhead, website, marketing materials, social networks, products, and everywhere else – in print and online – to identify your company and your company’s products and services.
+The brand name will appear on your business cards, letterhead, website, marketing materials, social networks, products, and everywhere else – in print and online – to identify your company and your company’s products and services.

-Naming your company can be challenging and time consuming.
-Getting an available URL for your company’s name can present an even greater challenge because even when you find a great name, the URL might not be available.
+Naming your company can be challenging and time-consuming.
+Getting an available URL for your company’s name can present an even more significant challenge because even when you find a great name, the URL might not be available.

 Your company’s name should be simple, easy to pronounce, spell and write, and memorable.
-If you want useful tips on naming your business, there’s good insight in 10 tips for startups and small business on naming your company.
+If you want helpful tips on naming your business, read ten tips for startups and small businesses on naming your company.

 Think about the logos of some of the world’s most admired brands (Apple, Google, Amazon).
 How do you feel (emotionally) when you see their logos?